ixvu/w4111_wiki/Query-proc.md

 ### 1. Cost estimation
-Given an operate, input and statistics, we should be able to estimate the cost -estimate cost for each operator depends on input cardinalities (# tuples)  and data structure you have -estimate output size for each operator need to call estimate() on inputs! use selectivity. assume attributes are independent
+Given an operate, input and statistics, we should be able to estimate the cost
+- estimate cost for each operator depends on input cardinalities (# tuples)  and data structure you have
+- estimate output size for each operator need to call estimate() on inputs! use selectivity. assume attributes are independent